nguyentduc/AD_2017/README.md

   Step 3 : Go to your home directory.
 Use “nano .asoundrc” command and put the same content to the file.

   Step 4 : Run alsamixer you should be able to see that USB sound card is the default audio device.

+If you are using Raspian Jessie, you have to roll back alsa-utils to an early version.

+Step 1 : Use sudo nano /etc/apt/sources.list command and add the last line:

+deb http://mirrordirector.raspbian.org/raspbian/ wheezy main contrib non-free rpi

+Step 2 : Run sudo apt-get update

+Step 3 : Run sudo aptitude versions alsa-utils

+Step 4 : Run sudo apt-get install alsa-utils=1.0.25-4

+Step 5 : Reboot (if necessary).
 ...

-If you are using Raspian Jessie, you have to roll back alsa-utils to an early version ...

 #by Duc